FredrikVullum/SteamConnectionInfo/README.md

 Add functionality to change the overlay style and font

 Add functionality to close P2P session based on player latency and/or country?

-Add functionality to save all players you have played with in a file